-The UA Zuckerman College of Public Health is organized into three academic departments that reflect the nature of their research, teaching and practice:
+The UA Zuckerman College of Public Health is organized into three academic departments, and a division on the Phoenix campus, that reflect the nature of their research, teaching and practice:

 Departments serve as administrative units which coordinate teaching, research, and service within their areas of specialization.
 The units are academic homes for faculty, staff, and students and provide the central focus of collegial relationships within the College.

 The UA Zuckerman College of Public Health provides both undergraduate and graduate education in population-based health disciplines designed to prepare students for professional and academic public-health careers.